avinash-550/current_news_api/README.md

 # Current_news_api
 An api to fetch current new articles from across varied news sources.
-It uses mongodb for storing and retrieving data from news sources(including indian) parsed through rss feed.
+It uses mongodb for storing and retrieving data from news sources(indian) parsed through rss feed.

 # Entry points